isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-home-remedies-for-bed-bugs.markdown

 - Put the mixture in a spray bottle and spray over the bed bugs infested items or area (cracks, floor, or closets).
 - Leave the area for 30 minutes for the medicine to act/kill.
 - Clean the items after treatment to remove vinegar and dead bed bugs.
 Vinegar will kill adult bed bugs on contact.
-The acetic acid in the vinegar will attack the nervous system, thus inhibiting transport activities.
-Most of the bed bugs larvae wont die on contact (especially if the concentration wont be much).
+The acetic acid in the vinegar will attack the nervous system, thus inhibiting transport activities.Â  Most of the bed bugs larvae wont die on contact (especially if the concentration wont be much).
 Therefore, it is recommended to supplement this method with others, such as the use of Diatomaceous Earth.
 It would help if you did not use vinegar on acid-sensitive items.
 ### 8. Rubbing Alcohol
 [Alcohol is able to kill the entire life-cycle of bed bugs](https://pestpolicy.com/does-rubbing-alcohol-kill-bed-bugs/) (eggs, larvae, and adults) on contact.